Search the Community

 Found 2 results

-poeticmotion posted a topic in General DiscussionRPF (or, as it's now called, Radio Location) is not OP.
+User poeticmotion posted a topic General Game DiscussionRPF (or, as it's now called, Radio Location) is not OP.
 It's not something that DDs should be afraid of, or any other ship.
 But I still think it's a terrible idea given the current game meta, not for what the skill can do, but for the effects the skill will have on an already camptastic high-tier meta.
 I played the test server extensively and tested out skills and builds with various ship lines, and as I suspected, the RPF skill is not that big a deal for smart players.
 I'm a DD main, and I'm fine with facing it.
 Why?
 Opportunity cost.
 If someone spends 4 points on RPF, that's 4 points they can't spend elsewhere, weakening their build.
 Good players have solid instincts for knowing where ships are, where they'll appear, the flow of the game.
 RPF is useless to those players, and for potatoes, they won't be able to make good use of it and they'll be giving up other valuable skills.
 For example, with German BBs...if you take RPF, it's going to be a suboptimal build.
 My German BBs will use a secondary build (for a 19pt capt): Preventive Maintenance, Jack of All Trades, Expert Marksman or high alert (haven't decided yet), Super (for extra charge of heal and hydro), BFT, AFT, and Manual Secondaries.
 19 points.
 You can't get RPF without giving up a needed skill for a secondary build (imo).
 It's even worse for cruisers and DDs; I've theorycrafted builds for most of my ships and there's no way that RPF doesn't block you from getting a more useful skill, because 4 points.
 So, why do I think RPF is a mistake and should not be included?
 Because potatoes.
 The NA server is campy AF.
 And it's hard enough to get DDs to go cap.
 Hell, part of the reason I play mostly DD is because it's so obnoxious to lose games when DDs won't cap and play the objective.
 So now, you've got this skill that every potato on the server thinks is OP, and every potato DD driver thinks will result in being permaspotted.
 Which means getting DDs to push up, cap, and spot will become even harder.
 Getting cruisers to play aggressive will become even harder.
 People will camp harder.
 The high-tier meta is already damn near unplayable, and now you're adding a skill which will make everyone BUT battleships afraid to push up...and that might be worth it if most BBs would play more aggressively as a result, but let's be honest, they won't.
 So everyone will camp in back and t10 will be even more miserable.
 RPF is not a skill that people should be afraid of, but they are.
 As a DD main, radar did not ruin my game.
 I adapted.
 RPF will not ruin my game.
 I will adapt.
 But there are so many DDs who freak out about radar and won't push or cap or scout (you'd think they'd just stop playing DD if they're afraid to go do DD stuff, but that makes too much sense.)
 I see RPF as being just like radar; it will create more lopsided steamrolls when you have DDs on one side that are smart and push, and DDs on the other side that are like "OMGWTFBBQ THEY HAVE RPF I CAN'T GO CAP BECAUSE THEY'LL KNOW EXACTLY WHERE I AM OMGPANIC!"
 Those are the games that make me just stop playing for a day or two or three because it's so frustrating.
 Close, hard fought losses are part of the game.
 I can get enjoyment out of a loss, if it was a good game.
 But when I go on a streak and lose t10 game after t10 game where I'm performing at or above server avg level but my teams are terrified to push, that makes the game not fun anymore.
 Even when it works against the other side (because I acknowledge this will go both ways, it's just extra frustrating when it happens to my team several times in row,) it's still frustrating, because landslide games aren't as fun as tough, hard-fought, intelligently played matches.
 And I think RPF is going to exacerbate this problem greatly, not because the skill is OP, but because potatoes will overreact to it.
 TL;DR: We need to rethink RPF.
 I am disappointed to see that it is being added to the game.
 If, overall, NA server players were less whiny about change, smarter about learning the actual effects of skills, and less scared of getting their paint scratched, I'd be totally OK with RPF, because I can adapt to it and it weakens my opponents that choose it.
 But I am very concerned about how many 'bad losses' we'll see because DDs overreact to the existence of RPF and camp instead of capping and/or spotting.
 Edit to add this note because some people are missing a major point here: I am not arguing that it can come in handy in some scenarios.
 It's a potato skill because of the opportunity cost, and the fact that taking it prevents you from using those 4 points on other skills.
 If it was a 1 or 2 point skill, it'd be silly NOT to take it.
 I'm glad it's a 4-point skill, because it would be unbalanced if someone could have RPF along with all the other useful skills they want.